What is Tether (USDT)?

 Tether price history

 Although Tether claims that its tokens are uncoupled from the market volatility that usually burdens cryptocurrencies, the price of USDT has experienced significant ups and downs in its existence.
-Therefore, as with any other crypto, it is important to do your own research before investing and to remember that there is no way to make a guaranteed USDT price prediction.
+Therefore, as with any other crypto, it is important to do your own research before investing and remember that there is no way to make a guaranteed USDT price prediction.

-The price of Tether took a nosedive in mid 2017, reaching an all-time low of €0.80 in January 2018.
+The price of Tether took a nosedive in mid-2017, reaching an all-time low of €0.80 in January 2018.
 After emerging from the controversies surrounding Tether’s business practices, the value of USDT slowly climbed again, reaching €0.9 in the spring of 2020, only to then crash again to around the €0.8 mark in 2021.
-The price recovered again and is currently maintaining its goal of hovering around the equivalent of 1 USD.
-USDT is currently trading at an average daily high of €1.0218 and an average daily low of €1.0129.
+Since this time, the price has recovered and is currently maintaining its goal of hovering around the equivalent of 1 USD.

 How to use Tether?